-Food Standards Australia New Zealand (FSANZ) is an Australian government agency that develops and administers the Australia New Zealand Food Standards Code.
+Food Standards Australia New Zealand (FSANZ) is an Australian government agency that develops and manages standards for food – known as the Australia New Zealand Food Standards Code.

 In Australia, FSANZ also sets primary production and processing standards, and maximum residue limits for agricultural and veterinary chemicals.
 In New Zealand, these activities are undertaken by the New Zealand Ministry for Primary Industries.

 The FSANZ Board decides whether or not to approve changes to the Food Standards Code.
 These decisions are notified to Australian and New Zealand ministers responsible for food regulation (the Australia and New Zealand Ministerial Forum on Food Regulation).
-The forum can adopt, amend or reject standards and can ask FSANZ to review its decisions.
+The forum can adopt, make changes to or reject standards and can ask FSANZ to review its decisions.

 Food standards enforcement

 Food standards are enforced by Australian state and territory governments and the New Zealand Government through their individual Food Acts.
-The Department of Agriculture is responsible for enforcement in regard to imported food.
+The Department of Agriculture is responsible for enforcing food standards relating to imported food.

 The Food Standards Australia New Zealand Act 1991

 - protect public health and safety

-- provide adequate information about food to help consumers make informed choices and to prevent fraud and deception
+- provide enough information about food to help consumers make informed choices and to prevent fraud and deception

 - prevent misleading and deceptive conduct.